-This prospectus supplement, the accompanying prospectus and some of the documents we have incorporated herein and therein by reference contain various forward-looking statements and information that are based on our beliefs and those of our general partner, as well as assumptions made by and information currently available to us.
+This prospectus supplement, the accompanying prospectus and some of the documents we have incorporated herein and therein by reference contain various forward-looking statements and information that are based on our beliefs, as well as assumptions made by and information currently available to us.
 These forward-looking statements are identified as any statement that does not relate strictly to historical or current facts.
 When used in this prospectus supplement, the accompanying prospectus or the documents we have incorporated herein or therein by reference, words such as "anticipate," "project," "expect," "plan," "seek," "goal," "estimate," "forecast," "intend," "could," "should," "will," "believe," "may," "potential" and similar expressions and statements regarding our plans and objectives for future operations, are intended to identify forward-looking statements.

-Although we and our general partner believe that such expectations reflected in such forward-looking statements are reasonable, neither we nor our general partner can give assurances that such expectations will prove to be correct.
+Although we believe that such expectations reflected in such forward-looking statements are reasonable, we can give no assurances that such expectations will prove to be correct.
 Such statements are subject to a variety of risks, uncertainties and assumptions.
 If one or more of these risks or uncertainties materialize, or if underlying assumptions prove incorrect, our actual results may vary materially from those anticipated, estimated, projected or expected.
 Among the key risk factors that may have a direct bearing on our financial condition, results of operations and cash flows are:

-- changes in demand for and production of natural gas, NGLs, crude oil, petrochemicals and refined products; particularly, a decrease in demand for NGL products by the petrochemical, refining or heating industries; - · competition from third parties in our midstream energy businesses; - our debt level may limit our future financial flexibility; - operating cash flows from our capital projects may not be immediate; - a natural disaster, catastrophe, terrorist attack or similar event could result in severe personal injury, property damage and environmental damage, which could curtail our operations; - the imposition of additional governmental regulations that cause delays or deter new oil and gas exploration and production activities and thus reduce the level of volumes that we process, store, transport or otherwise handle; - · new environmental regulations that limit our operations or significantly increase our operating costs; and - changes in the tax treatment of publicly traded partnerships.
+- changes in demand for and production of natural gas, NGLs, crude oil, petrochemicals and refined products; particularly, a decrease in demand for NGL products by the petrochemical, refining or heating industries; - competition from third parties in our midstream energy businesses; - our debt level may limit our future financial flexibility; - operating cash flows from our capital projects may not be immediate; - a natural disaster, catastrophe, terrorist attack or similar event could result in severe personal injury, property damage and environmental damage, which could curtail our operations; - interruptions in service and fluctuations in rates of third party pipelines that affect our assets; - the imposition of additional governmental regulations that cause delays or deter new oil and gas exploration and production activities and thus reduce the level of volumes that we process, store, transport or otherwise handle; - environmental liabilities or events that are not covered by an indemnity or insurance; - new environmental regulations that limit our operations or significantly increase our operating costs; - changes in the tax treatment of publicly traded partnerships; - the impact of current and future laws, rulings and governmental regulations; and - · general, economic, market or business conditions.